Therapeutic Medical Physics Residency Program

 Program Director

-Monica Kishore, M.S. serves as Physics Residency Program Director and as past president of the Northwest Chapter of the American Association of Physicists in Medicine (NWAAPM).
-She received a bachelor’s degree in Physics from Haverford College and a master’s degree in Medical Physics from Duke University.
-After completing her physics residency in 2013, she joined the Radiation Medicine faculty.
-She is a Member-at-Large of the Educators’ Collaborative.
+Monica Kishore, M.S., currently serves as the Physics Residency Program Director and previously held the position of President for the Northwest Chapter of the American Association of Physicists in Medicine (NWAAPM).
+She earned a bachelor's degree in Physics from Haverford College and a master's degree in Medical Physics from Duke University.
+Following the completion of her physics residency in 2013, she became a member of the Radiation Medicine faculty.
+Additionally, she holds the position of Member-at-Large within the Educators’ Collaborative.